 People often ask me “What kind of stretches and exercises can I do for neck pain and stiffness?”
 In fact, I had a friend ask me that question today.
-I love getting this question, because rehab is a part of our treatment plan in 95% patients.
-Patients are usually surprised to hear this because other chiropractors they’ve been to usually deliver a neck adjustment and tell them when to return for another visit.
+I love getting this question because rehab is a part of our treatment plan in 95% patients.
+Patients are usually surprised to hear this because other chiropractors they’ve been to sometimes deliver a neck adjustment and tell them when to return for another visit.

 It is great to see their excitement when they hear me explain that not only am I going to adjust them and treat their muscles and soft tissues, but I’m going to give them some stretches and exercises to take home with them to speed their recovery and keep the issue from returning.
 Let’s be honest, everyone wants to get feeling better as soon as they can, and having a rehabilitation plan can help expedite recovery.

 Rehab for neck pain should start with Flexibility exercises.
 It is extremely important to restore flexibility to reduce pain and improve range of motion.
 Chiropractors are experts on the spine, so who better to advise someone on how to do this?

 Scaleni Stretch – Repetitions: 3 sets of 3 each side.
 Frequency: Daily